mathjax/MathJax/docs/source/start.rst

-The easiest way to set up MathJax is to obtain the v2.0 archive from the `MathJax download page <http://www.mathjax.org/download/>`_ (you should obtain a file named something like ``mathjax-MathJax-v2.0?.zip``).
+The easiest way to set up MathJax is to obtain the v2.0 archive from the `MathJax download page <http://www.mathjax.org/download/>`_ (you should obtain a file named something like ``mathjax-MathJax-v2.0-X-XXXXXXXX.zip`` where the X's are random looking numbers and letters).
 This archive includes both the MathJax code and the MathJax webfonts, so it is the only file you need.
 Note that this is different from v1.0 and earlier releases, which had the fonts separate from the rest of the code.

 Unpack the archive and place the resulting MathJax folder onto your web server at a convenient location where you can include it into your